 Pumphouse Sydney is also decently priced so you won’t completely break the bank when you dine there!
 What more could you ask for?

 “Together with the craft beers & the great food, well worth a visit.
 Lots to choose from both the menu & the beer board.”Ben6942 (TripAdvisor)

 5 Kensington St, Chippendale – $$$$

-Helmed by Head Chef Clayton Wells, Automata offers a frequently changing tasting menu.
+Helmed by Head Chef Clayton Wells, Automata in Sydney offers a frequently changing tasting menu.
 Components of this everchanging menu stem from Clayton’s varied background at some of Australia’s and Europe’s finest dining institutions, meaning you can always expect exquisite food.